My Bike Fit Failed. I Still Recommend the Fitter

 TAGS · Being Healthy · Being Fast

 For months after my first bike fit, my neck was still in pain.
-Complete failure.
+It felt like a complete failure...
 Seven years later, I know exactly why.

-But first let me explain the three things I wish I understood before my first bike fit.
+But first let me explain the three things I wish I understood before my bike fit.

-MINIMAP · Right Goals · Extra Costs · Body Change
+MINIMAP · Right Goals · Extra Costs · Body Changes

 And that’s a problem, because there’s no one perfect position hidden somewhere inside your body, that a bike fitter will magically find.